-Chit fund cases: Kolkata top cop destroyed evidence, says Interim CBI chief
+CBI to move Supreme Court against detention of agency officials by Kolkata Police

+Kolkata, Feb 03: The Central Bureau of Investigation (CBI) will move the Supreme Court on Monday against the West Bengal government for obstructing the CBI from interrogating Kolkata Police Commissioner in relation to the Saradha Chit Fund Scam case

+"Tomorrow the CBI will approach the Supreme Court on the matter as the West Bengal police is not cooperating," ANI quoted CBI interim chief M Nageshwar Rao as saying.

-Kolkata, Feb 03: Interim CBI chief M Nageshwar Rao on Sunday accused Kolkata Police commissioner Rajeev Kumar of destroying evidence in the chit fund cases.
+Earlier in the evening Rao accused Rajeev Kumar of destroying evidence in the chit fund cases.

 Backing the CBI officers move, Nageshwar Rao said that there is evidence against Rajeev Kumar and he has been instrumental in causing the destruction of this evidence and obstructing justice.